 In this case, the secret of high profit is going where the money is.

 The essence of vertical integration is catering to most of the customers' needs so that they could literally live in your space.

 Here is a brief list of amenities you can offer:

 Even if your margins will still be as low as 10%, you will have many more transactions for one customer.

 Think about it.
 You still have your 100 members (normally you will have more with that kind of facility and that level of services) and they pay $100 per month for coworking.
-On top of that, they eat at your restaurants, workout at your gym, take wellness procedures, etc. A monthly bill of every member will increase 10 times ($1 000) at the bare minimum.
+On top of that, they eat at your restaurants, workout at your gym, take wellness procedures, and even sleep if you have sleeping capsules, etc. A monthly bill of every member will increase 10 times ($1 000) at the bare minimum.
 Your revenue will grow 10 times accordingly ($10 000 with 100 members, $25 000 with 250 members).

-Just don't forget to automate everything instead of hiring more personnel and spending more on salaries.
+Just don't forget to automate everything (bookings, payments, access, and even printing) instead of hiring more personnel and spending more on salaries.

 I have highlighted some of the most awesome ways to make your coworking space economically viable.
-Do you agree that vertical integration, offering more complementary services, and attracting bigger corporate customers can turn your coworking space into a money-making machine?
+We have discussed vertical integration, offering more complementary services, and attracting bigger corporate customers as tactics that can turn your coworking space into a money-making machine.

 You see?
 Your market is almost unlimited, so go ahead and cater to your ideal audience!